clatlan/cdiutils/README.md

 # cdiutils
-A python package to help Coherent Diffraction Imaging (CDI) practionionners in their analysis.
+A python package to help Bragg Coherent Diffraction Imaging (CDI) practionionners in their analysis.

 This package will provide convenient algorithms to analyse BCDI data.
 It requires the following librairies :
 * bcdi